New constraints on modelling the random magnetic field of the MW: Results

-We discuss the contribution of the different magnetic field components to the observables.
-The Haslam 408 MHz data (\citet{haslam81} and \citet{haslam82}) gives good access to foreground synchrotron emission.
-In this unpolarized data all components of the magnetic field contribute to the synchrotron emissivity: large-scale field components and both small-scale components, i.e. anisotropic and isotropic random field.
+We now discuss the contribution of the different magnetic field components to the observables.
+The Haslam 408 MHz data \cite{haslam81,haslam82,remazailles14} gives a good measure of the foreground synchrotron emission.
+In this total intensity data the perpendicular projections of all components of the magnetic field contribute to the synchrotron emissivity: large-scale field components and both small-scale components, i.e. anisotropic and isotropic random field.
 We find good agreement with the overall large-scale structure of the map for our model.
-We notice that the map of the JF12 model with the synchrotron contribution as described in Sec. \ref{sec:modifications} does not give any small-scale features in the synchrotron maps (due to the smooth distribution of the cosmic ray electrons).
-We note that the overall amplitude of the total intensity in the map of the JF12 model gives slightly too high emission.
-Furthermore, we compare to the polarized synchrotron map of the WMAP 7 22~GHz data.
-In the JF12 model only the large-scale and striated magnetic field components contribute to the polarized intensity, but in our model this map gives access to all the magnetic field components as already mentioned.
-In our model we find good agreement with the large-scale structure as well as small-scale features which are not replicated by the JF12 model.
-Additionally, we find a similiar good agreement of the polarization angle.
+The large-scale structure, which was fitted in JF12, is not smoothed out by an individual realization of the random component.
+It is clear that the map of the JF12 model with the synchrotron contribution as described in Sec. \ref{sec:modifications} does not produce any small-scale features in the synchrotron maps (due to the smooth distribution of the cosmic ray electrons).
+We note that the overall amplitude of the total intensity in the map of the JF12 model gives slightly too much emission compared to observations.
+We also compare to the polarized synchrotron map of the WMAP 7 22~GHz data.
+In the JF12 model only the large-scale and anisotropic random magnetic field components contribute to the polarized intensity, but in our model this map is sensitive to all the magnetic field components as already mentioned.
+In our model we find good agreement with the large-scale structure as well as small-scale features which are not reproduced by the JF12 model.
+The features in the PI 22GHz map which are in the region of Loop I result from the large-scale JF12 model in combination with our formulation of the anisotropic random field, which gives larger structures which are parallel to the large scale magnetic field model.
+The JF12 model gives high emission in Stokes Q and U in the region which is identified by Loop I. So direction and strength are incorporated into the modelling process for this feature.
+Due to the combination of the JF12 B-field distribution and our formulation of the small-scale field (especially the larger coherence length), structures in the polarized synchrotron emission become evident.
+If it was desired to describe the emission of Loop I more accurately, it should be modelled explicitly.
+We find a similarly good agreement of the polarization angle for the halo field.
+The polarization angle of the disk emission in the anti-centre direction is not well reproduced.
+The fluctuations of our models give deviations from zero polarization angle.
+Hence they seem to be slightly overestimated in the outer disk.